bueltge/addquicktag/readme.txt

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
 But if you enjoy this plugin, you may consider to thank me and leave a [positive review](https://wordpress.org/support/plugin/addquicktag/reviews/#new-post) for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 == Changelog ==
+= 2.6.1 (2021-05-20) =
+* Fix storage and update of post type checkboxes in the settings pages.

 = 2.6.0 (2021-04-29) =
 * Maintenance for the jQuery Update to run with the last WP Core update, jQuery 3.5*
 * Maintenance several code styles, testing PHP7/8